FIRE Portfolio: Pick One of Those and Retire Early

 BND Vanguard Total Bond Market ETF 50%

-Simple Barbel Portfolio — 10y performance · Benchmark: S&P500
+Simple Barbell Portfolio — 10y performance · Benchmark: VT

 All-Weather Portfolio